DebugSteven/ghc-compiler-errors/PITCHME.md

 Note:
 We have a function called integer to natural.
 It takes an `Integer` and evaluates to a `Maybe Natural` because not all Integers are natural numbers.
+The set of natural numbers starts at 0 & increases.
+We have our base cases.
+We have a function that takes an argument i if our previous cases don't match and runs through our if then else.

 +++